 During its review of the interim policy, the Faculty Affairs Committee considered the equity principles of the University policy, the policy guidance for unit-level policy development, and the clarity of the policy workload expectations requirements, particularly related to baseline teaching workload expectations.
 The committee determined that the policy adequately stated equity principles, but it recommended adding a requirement that unit-level policies be developed in accordance with the unit's governance procedures.
-The committee also valued the flexibility that the University policy provided for unit-level policies to be responsive to shifts in faculty roles and responsibilities among the workload categories.
-The committee recommended that the policy include provisions clarifying that workload expectations unit policies may consider whether course equivalents are permitted to accumulate over a three-year period.
+The committee also valued the flexibility that the University policy provided for unit-level policies to be responsive to shifts in faculty roles and responsibilities among the workload expectations unit policies may consider whether course equivalents are permitted to accumulate over a three-year period.
 The committee also recommended additional revisions to reinforce that all unit workload policies, included those developed by Libraries and the University of Maryland Extension (UME), are subject to the review and approval procedures provided in the University policy.